lightning/bolts/11-payment-encoding.md

   - MUST encode `prefix` using the currency it requires for successful payment
   - If it requires a specific minimum amount for successful payment:
 	- MUST include that `amount`
-	- MUST encode `amount` as a positive decimal integer with no leading zeroes
+	- MUST encode `amount` as a positive decimal integer with no leading 0s
 	- SHOULD use the shortest representation possible by using the largest multiplier or omitting the multiplier